-14.1 Competitors shall take their place in the trial according to the draw.

-14.2 Any competitor absent shall not be allowed to compete at a later time, except under special circumstances and at the discretion of the Council subcommittee and the Club conducting the trial.
-14.3 If under the provisions of rule 14.2 (above), a competitor was granted permission to run in a trial after having missed their proper place in the draw, this run will take place at the end of the original draw.
+- 14.1 Competitors shall take their place in the trial according to the draw. - 14.2 Any competitor absent shall not be allowed to compete at a later time, except under special circumstances and at the discretion of the Council subcommittee and the Club conducting the trial.

-14.4 The draw may be altered at the discretion of the Council subcommittee and the trial convener if it is considered conducive to the well-being of a dog.
+- 14.3 If under the provisions of rule 14.2 (above), a competitor was granted permission to run in a trial after having missed their proper place in the draw, this run will take place at the end of the original draw or at a place that is considered acceptable and appropriate. - 14.4 The draw may be altered at the discretion of the Council subcommittee and the trial convener if it is considered conducive to the well-being of a dog.

 This dog may have its place in the draw of the next class changed.
-As in 14.3 (above), the run will take place at the end of the original draw.
+As in 14.3 (above), the run will take place at the end of the original draw or at a place that is considered acceptable and appropriate.
 The change must be finalised before the class begins.